 Update: As commenters have pointed out, the undo close tab option has been available before now - it's just the look that has changed.
 I've updated the screenshots to reflect this.

 The beta edition of Chrome for Android is getting a small update before the changes go into the primary release.
-The biggest new addition in version 39.0.2171.37 is an "undo closed tab" option.
-When you swipe away a tab on the "all tabs" page, a contextual menu will appear at the bottom allowing you to instantly bring it back.
 Read More

 If you've ordered (or picked up) your Chromecast dongle and you're raring to start sharing content from your devices to your television, you can take one more step to get ready by downloading the official Google Cast extension.